-The Consortium currently offers four full-time positions, one position each at NNAMHS and CCRC and two positions at SNAMHS.
+The Consortium currently offers three full-time positions at SNAMHS.
 Students interested in applying for the internship program should submit an online application through the APPIC website (www.appic.org).
 NV-PIC is listed in APPIC under Program Code 2323.

 Applicants may apply to as many sites within the consortium as they wish.
 Each consortium site has its own unique Match number, so applicants are able to rank sites according to their preference.
 Match numbers for the NV-PIC sites are as follows:

 - Rural Clinics- Carson City Rural Clinic (RCCC): 2323-14